AndersonUyekita/ND111_data_science_foundations_02/README.md

 This is the second course of the Nanodegree of Data Science from Coursera.

-* Dedication   : 10 hour/semana (suggested)
+* Dedication   : 10 hours/week (suggested)
 * Start        : 14/12/2018
 * End (Planned): 28/12/2018
 * Title        : Data Science II - Foundations Nanodegree Program
     * COD          : ND111

 ## Objectivies

-Finish this course in two weeks including the Optionals.
+I want to finish this course in two weeks.
+It includes the Optional videos and chapters.

 #### Syllabus